Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `RevengeWeapon` can be used to temporarily grant the specified weapon as a [revenge weapon](#revenge-weapon) for the attached object.
     - `RevengeWeapon.AffectsHouses` customizes which houses can trigger the revenge weapon.
   - `DisableWeapons` can be used to disable ability to fire any and all weapons.
+  - It is possible to set groups for attach effect types by defining strings in `Groups`.
+    - Groups can be used instead of types for removing effects and weapon filters.

 - AttachEffectTypes can be attached to TechnoTypes using `AttachEffect.AttachTypes`.
   - `AttachEffect.DurationOverrides` can be used to override the default durations.
 Duration matching the position in `AttachTypes` is used for that type, or the last listed duration if not available.